 NZ IFRS 13:93(g) Disclose the policy and processes for the valuation of level 3 fair value measurements NZ IFRS 13.95 Policy for transfer of items between levels of the fair value measurement hierarchy.

-NZ IAS 40:75(d) - (e) Disclose the methods and significant assumptions applied in determining the fair value of investment property.
+NZ IAS 40:75(d) - (e) Disclose the methods and significant assumptions applied in determining sumptions appl 5(d) - (e) Disclose the methods and significant a the fair value of investment property.

-Notes forming part of the consolidated financial statements For the year ended 31 December 2022 (continued)
+Notes forming part of the consolidated financial statements For the year ended 31 December 2023 (continued)